-The Best ‘Colors’ to Accent Pink Wood or Pickled Oak Finishes
+The Best ‘Colors’ to Accent Pickled Oak or Pink-Toned Wood Finishes

+The key feature of a color that contrasts with pink woods is that it’s the opposite, a clear opposite.
 Opposites attract and strengthen each other, and putting a cooler color (e.g., blue or green) against your pink wood finish could make it look even PINKER!
 If this is your life goal, you can fill your little pink suede boots.
-Just sample and compare carefully to see how MUCH color your wood can handle!
+Just sample and compare carefully to see how much you and your wood can handle!

 These wooden French doors have a solid orange hue with pink and purple.
 Note how the darker blue-green-gray paint color on the walls plays with the wood stain.